yodiaditya/docker-rapids-spark-zeppelin/README.md

-# Docker Zeppelin + Spark Simple Standalone Cluster
+# Docker Zeppelin + Spark + RAPIDS AI
-Repository to create spark/zeppelin development environment.
+Repository to create spark, zeppelin and rapidsai NVIDIA GPU development environment.
-Works with NVIDIA GPU attached.
+Works with NVIDIA both consumer and enterprise GPU attached.

+Using the latest version Spark `3.5.1` and Zeppelin `0.11.1` base image

 This will running Spark Master and Node to replicate near production environment.
 You can extend this with Zeppelin, Spark, Flink, DuckDB, Parquet, Tensorflow, PyTorch and many more.

-This already tested with local PC and laptop running on Ubuntu 23.10 and RTX 4090
+This already tested with local PC and laptop running on Ubuntu 23.10 and RTX 4090.

 ## Pre-requisites